adamw2/awall/README.md

 - 🖼️ **Gallery Wall Interface** - Full-screen wall with framed pictures
 - 🎨 **AI Image Generation** - Generate images using DALL-E, Stability AI, Replicate, or custom providers
-- ☁️ **Cloudflare Pages Ready** - Works perfectly with API key-based authentication
+- ☁️ **Vercel Optimized** - Fully compatible with Vercel's Node.js and Edge runtimes
 - 💾 **Local Storage** - Your pictures are saved locally in your browser
 - 🎯 **Simple Prompting** - Just describe what you want to see
 - 📱 **Responsive Design** - Works beautifully on all devices